ukwa/ukwa-services/README.md

 - check all containers specify a tagged version to deploy
 - check the right API endpoints are in us
 - run any tests supplied for the component
+- run the service-level regression testing suite, https://github.com/ukwa/docker-robot-framework, to check if the public-facing services are behaving as expected.